-- 46. The Band Class members have lost, in whole or in part, their traditional economic viability, self-government and laws, language, land base and land-based teachings, traditional spiritual practices and religious practices, and the integral sense of their collective identity. - 47.
-The Residential Schools Policy, delivered through the Identified Residential Schools, wrought cultural, linguistic and social devastation on the communities of the Band Class and altered their traditional way of life.
+- 26. The children at the Residential Schools were taught to be ashamed of their Aboriginal identity, culture, spirituality and practices.
+They were referred to as, amongst other derogatory epithets, "dirty savages" and "heathens" and taught to shun their very identities.
+The Class members' Aboriginal way of life, traditions, cultures and spiritual practices were supplanted with the Euro-Canadian identity imposed upon them by Canada through the Residential Schools Policy. - 27.
+The Class members have lost, in whole or in part, their traditional economic viability, self-government and laws, language, land base and land-based teachings, traditional spiritual practices and religious practices, and the integral sense of their collective identity. - 28.
+The Residential Schools Policy, delivered through the Residential Schools, wrought cultural, linguistic and social devastation on the communities of the Class and altered their traditional way of life.